 -

-Excessive deposit (for example, 3 or 4 months) may be unreasonable and reversed by the court.
+Excessive deposit (for example 3 or 4 months) can be unreasonable and can be overturned by the court.

-What can the landlord use the deposit for?
+What may the landlord use the deposit for?

-Just like with regular rental properties, the following applies:
+As with regular rental housing, the following applies:

 -

-Rental arrears – the deposit can be offset against unpaid rent.
+Rent arrears – the deposit may be offset against unpaid rent.

 -